This is a republished post, originally posted in July of 2018.

 The end of an era was known as the “rural purge.”
 Petticoat Junction and Gomer Pyle, USMC went first, in 1970.
 Then, in 1971, came the end of The Beverly Hillbillies, Green Acres, Mayberry RFD, Hee Haw and, as you might guess, The Johnny Cash Show.
 The Glen Campbell Goodtime Hour somehow survived until 1972.
 The man responsible for all of this was named Fred Silverman.

 Well, I guess it’s not fair to give him all the credit.
 It actually started when Robert Wood replaced CBS running head Michael Dann with Silverman.

-Thanks to the Prime Time Access Rule which took effect in 1971, it was instituted by the Federal Communications Commission (FCC) to restrict the amount of network programming that local television stations owned by or affiliated with a network may have aired during the evening.
+The Prime Time Access Rule, which took effect in 1971, was instituted by the Federal Communications Commission (FCC) to restrict the amount of network programming that local television stations owned by or affiliated with a network may have aired during the evening.
 Basically, CBS had to trim the equivalent of seven half-hour programs from their weekly schedules and give them back to the local stations.